thanhnguyentang/programming-interview/README.md

 * **Example**: ([Maximum Xor between two arrays](https://www.interviewbit.com/old/problems/xor-between-two-arrays/)) Given two integer array `A` and `B`, pick one element from each array such that their xor is maximum.

-## Min-Heaps
+## Min Heaps

-A min-heap is a *complete* binary tree (all the levels of the tree except for possibly the last one are totally fullfiled; if the last level is not complete, it is filled from the left to right).
+A min heap is a *complete* binary tree (all the levels of the tree except for possibly the last one are totally fullfiled; if the last level is not complete, it is filled from the left to right).
 The value of each node in a min-heap does not exceed the value of any of its descendant.
 Thus, the minimum value is at the root of a min-heap.
 An example of a min-heap is as follows.

 ```
        1